TheBevyFlock/bevy_cli/docs/src/cli/configuration/reference.md

 ## `wasm-opt`

-- Type: boolean
+- Type: boolean or array of strings
-- Default: true for release web builds
+- Default: true for web release builds, false for web dev builds and native builds
 - Note: Whether or not to use [`wasm-opt`](https://github.com/WebAssembly/binaryen?tab=readme-ov-file#wasm-opt) to optimize the web binary.
+The specific flags to be used can be passed as array of strings or `true` can be passed to use default options.